Borknab/cs4245-project/docs/index.md

 </p>

 <p align="justify">
 We then evaluated the model's performance on predicting soybean yields in Italy using satellite images for the years 2010-2015 and actual crop yield data obtained from The Italian National Institute of Statistics.
-The model, trained on US satellite images, showed potential for generalization to different geographies, providing accurate predictions for Italian provinces.
-This suggests that the model can be trained on countries with abundant labeled data and used to predict crop yields in regions where such data is scarce.
+The model, trained on US satellite images, did not provide accurate predictions for Italian provinces.
+This finding suggests the presence of underlying geographical differences between the US and Italy, which impede the effectiveness of the model trained on US data in making reliable predictions for Italy.
+As a result, the model may encounter difficulties in generalizing to other countries as well, thereby limiting its usefulness in regions with limited agricultural data.
+The model would likely have to be retrained whenever predictions for a new country are needed.
+However, further evaluations are necessary to draw more definitive conclusions.
 </p>

 <p align="justify">
 Overall, our reproduction and analysis of the paper's methodology and results validate the authors' claims and demonstrate the effectiveness of deep learning and remote sensing data in predicting crop yields.
 The alternative models we implemented offer potential improvements and insights for future research in this field.
-The successful evaluation on Italian data further emphasizes the model's potential for broader applications and its contribution to addressing global food security challenges.
+Lastly, based on the evaluation of Italian data, it is evident that the CNN model needs to be retrained using country-specific data to ensure accurate predictions for each respective country.
+However, despite this limitation, the model holds promising potential for broader applications and offers a significant contribution to addressing global food security challenges.
 </p>

 ## References